How to Plan a Christmas Wedding (Festive & Romantic Ideas)

 White and silver palette

-White AND silver is my go-to COLOR PALETTE for Christmas weddings.
+White & silver is my go-to color palette for Christmas weddings.
 Sure, traditional hues of red and green are wonderful, but this palette is everything.

-It’s elegant, sophisticated, and truly WINTER WONDERNLAND-ish.
+It’s elegant, sophisticated, and truly winter wonderland-ish.
 Best part?
-Everything from snow to frost is shades of white and silver so your wedding will seamlessly blend in with Mother Nature’s floral decorations.
+Everything from snow to frost is shades of white and silver, so your wedding will seamlessly blend in with Mother Nature’s floral decorations.

 Mini Christmas tree centerpieces